waimea-yheissner/300DTD-assessment/docs/Design.md

 ### Meeting the Needs of the Users

-Replace this text with a brief evaluation of how well you met the needs of your users.
-Look at what you initially wrote about who they are, what specific needs they have, etc. and discuss how well the system meets those needs.
+I met the user requirement of being able to easily navigate on mobile and desktop view.

 ### Meeting the System Requirements

-Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.
+I met the system requirements being able to, log in/out, sign up, create a booking, and view other peoples bookings to see when they can book.

+I could not get the functions of the admin log in working on time and users being able to delete/cancel their bookings.

-### Review of IMPLICATION NAME HERE
+### Review of Usability

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Privacy

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Accessibility

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Visibility of System Status

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Error Prevention

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Aesthetic and Minimalist Design

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.